angangwa/autogen-automl/README.md

 # AutoGen AutoML: AI-Powered Exploratory Data Analysis

 AutoGen AutoML is a production-ready application that leverages AI agents to perform exploratory data analysis based on machine learning intent and dataset.
-It uses the AutoGen framework and Anthropic's Claude to analyze data, generate visualizations, and create comprehensive reports.
+It uses the AutoGen framework to analyze data, generate visualizations, and create comprehensive reports.

 ## Features